krry/atmanaut.me/content/posts/create-a-preact-on-parcel-bundler-web-app-dev-build.md

 ### What dreams may come!

 Parcel can handle all manner of assets.
 It sits in wait, ready to automagically install dependencies when you start using them.
-There are a bunch of bundles and build features that Parcel can sniff out from a runcom or config file.
-Try adding some more, like:
+There are a bunch of bundles and build features that Parcel can sniff out from a runcom or config file like: `.postcssrc, postcss.config.js, .browserslistrc, .babelrc`

-* `.postcssrc` / `postcss.config.js`
-* `.browserslistrc`
-* `.babelrc`

 The cool part about these little runcoms is how portable they are.
 Just copy and drop them into a new project.
 For instance, [let's say you want to autoprefix your css](https://parceljs.org/css.html).
 Just add autoprefixer settings to a runcom for PostCSS: `.postcssrc` or `postcss.config.js` will work.